AbsFS/afero/README.md

 This is a fork of [spf13/afero](https://github.com/spf13/afero).
-Refere to that repo for offical Afero releases.
+Please refer to that repo for offical Afero releases.
 This project is for onging afero mantainence and improvement, and does not garontee a stable API.

 ![afero logo-sm](https://cloud.githubusercontent.com/assets/173412/11490338/d50e16dc-97a5-11e5-8b12-019a300d0fcb.png)